CS Ocna Mureș: Honours

-Stadium
+Ground

 The stadium from Ocna Mureș was inaugurated on 30 August 1936 with the occasion of the match between Solvay Uioara and IAR Brașov (2–4), and was the first stadium with a lighting system in Romania.
 With the ultra-modern floodlights of those days, and the good training conditions, they made that the Romanian national team to establish its training camp in the town on the Mureș River.

 Stadionul Soda, known as Dragostei (Love) Stadium, holds 2000 seats, where 500 of them are covered.
 The field size is 105x65 with natural grass.
 There exists a circuit for athletics.
 In 2015, the stadium was renovated.